 - Golden Pages for Musicologists (a really useful list of conferences etc. Sign up if you want to add conferences to the listing)

 - IAML (International Association of Music Libraries) Congress – 22-27 July 2018, Leipzig; here is the Call for papers for 2018, deadline 17 November 2017.

 - IAML (UK & Ireland Branch) – Annual Study Weekend 6-8 April 2018, Edinburgh.
 CFP deadline is 1 September 2017.

 - IAML (UK & Ireland Branch) Events listing

 - Library and Information History Group Conference – takes place early summer each year.

 - Music in Nineteenth Century Britain – a Biennial conference, supported by the RMA, which will next meet in 2019.
-Not to be confused with the Biennial International Conference on Nineteenth Century Music, which will meet in Huddersfield, 2-4 July 2018!
+(Not to be confused with the Biennial International Conference on Nineteenth Century Music, which will meet in Huddersfield, 2-4 July 2018!
 There’s also a Facebook page: click here. )

 - Royal Musical Association Annual Conference – takes place in September each year.
 Here is the Call for papers for 2018:- deadline 24 November 2017!